-Prescribed text for Oral classes: Goethe, Urfaust (Reclam).
+Prescribed text for Oral classes: Fehse (Ed.), Deutsche Erzähler der Gegenwart (Reclam).

 Detailed reading lists in modern literature, Middle High German and philology are available on request, and will also be distributed to students at the commencement of the session.